 At CU he teaches a large lecture class in Environmental Studies, as well as a course on energy, the carbon cycle and climate change.
 He is actively engaged in exploring new paradigms of education in environmental studies, and has worked steadily to break down disciplinary barriers between the social sciences, natural sciences, humanities, journalism, arts and business to better train students in the area of environmental change.

-Dale Eck (57) is Director of the Global Forecast Center at The Weather Company in Atlanta, GA.
-In 2016 The Weather Company digital team (not the TV Network) was purchased by IBM and is now an IBM Business.
-The Global Forecast Center is part of Global Forecast Services group within The Weather Channel Companies with offices in Atlanta, Andover, MA, Dallas, Chicago, New York, San Francisco CA, Madison, WI and Birmingham, England.
-Offices will also soon be opening in Japan and Korea.
-He and his Team of Meteorologists are responsible for 15 day forecasts for 2.9 million unique forecasts around the world and providing consultation to The Weather Channel Programming Team, NBC, the Atlanta Braves organization, Weather.com editorial meteorologists, and providing content to weather.com.
-Forecasts for both hourly and daily through 15 days and have 15 minute resolution through the first six hours.
+Dale Eck is Leader of Forecast Operations, the Americas with The Weather Company, an IBM Business Powered by Watson.
+Dale oversees forecast operations for the Americas from Atlanta, GA.
+The Weather Company also has forecast operations in Andover MA, Dallas, Chicago, New York, Madison WI, Birmingham England, Japan, and Korea.
+The Weather Company distributes 15-day forecasts for 2.9 million unique forecast points around the world and providing consultation to The Weather Channel Programming Team, NBC, the Atlanta Braves organization, NASCAR, Weather.com editorial meteorologists, and many domestic and international airlines.
+Forecasts consist of both hourly and daily forecasts through 15 days and have 15-minute resolution through the first six hours.
 Forecasts are generated through a combination of model assimilation and statistical analysis with human forecasters over the loop to add context and monitor for accuracy.

-Dalehas been with The Weather Channel/The Weather Company for 30 years (August 1986 to the present).
+Dale has been with The Weather Channel/The Weather Company for 31 years (August 1986 to the present).
 Prior to his current position he held positions as Weather Products Manager, an Internal Consultant for a Quality Management program, On Camera Meteorology Supervisor, and On Camera Meteorologist.

 Prior to The Weather Channel, Dale was on-air meteorologist for one year at WGXA-TV in Macon, GA (September 1985-August 1986).
 Following graduation from PennStateUniversity with a BS degree in Meteorology in May 1981, he spent the first four years of his professional career in domestic and international operational forecasting for Accu-Weather Inc. in State College, PA (June 1981- June 1985).